richardmukechiwa/Medical_Charges-Prediction-Random-Forest-Regression/README.md

 - Users can input their age, BMI, number of children, smoking habits, and region.
 - The app will predict the medical charges using the pre-trained model.

-**Link to the Live App:** [your-app-link]
+**Link to the Live App:** https://medical-charges-prediction-randomforestregression-7y88izrjpwrr.streamlit.app/

-8. Challenges Faced
+### Challenges Faced

-Handling class imbalance due to fewer smokers in the dataset.
+- Handling one hot coded variables
-Tuning the model without overfitting required careful cross-validation.
+- deploying the model

-9. Future Improvements
+### Future Improvements

-Integrate more features, such as lifestyle or diet-related variables, to improve prediction accuracy.
+- there is need to integrate more features, such as lifestyle or diet-related variables, to improve prediction accuracy.

-Expand the app by including visualizations and comparative analysis with other models.
-Refine the user interface for better usability.
+- Refine the user interface for better usability.

-10. Conclusion
+## Conclusion

 The Random Forest model successfully predicts medical charges with good accuracy, and the Streamlit app provides a simple and intuitive interface for users.
 This project demonstrates my skills in data preprocessing, model development, and web app deployment, which are highly relevant to solving business problems.

+### Thank you.